Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 posted by [Valerie Obenchain](mailto:vobencha@fhcrc.org), January 2015

-Welcome to the January 2015 `Bioconductor` newsletter.
+Welcome to the January 2015 newsletter.
 This is a quarterly look behind the scenes at recent developments and exploratory work going on in the core group and `Bioconductor` community.
 This issue covers  Docker containers, work on coordinate mapping, changes to the algorithm underlying overlap operations and an overview of `csaw`, the most recent package contribution from the Smyth group.
 We want this newsletter to be valuable to you so please share comments and feedback.

 ## Contents
 {:.no_toc}